zapabob/ROCm/docs/examples/inception_casestudy/inception_casestudy.md

     docker run -it --cap-add=SYS_PTRACE --security-opt seccomp=unconfined --device=/dev/kfd --device=/dev/dri --group-add video --ipc=host --shm-size 8G rocm/pytorch:latest
     ```

-2. Download an imagenet database.
-For this example, the tiny-imagenet-200 [4], a smaller ImageNet variant with 200 image classes and a training dataset with 100,000 images, was downsized to 64x64 color images.
+2. Download an ImageNet database.
+For this example, the `tiny-imagenet-200` [4], a smaller ImageNet variant with 200 image classes and a training dataset with 100,000 images, was downsized to 64x64 color images.

     ```py
     wget http://cs231n.stanford.edu/tiny-imagenet-200.zip
     ```

-3. Process the database to set the validation directory to the format expected by PyTorch DataLoader.
+3. Process the database to set the validation directory to the format expected by PyTorch's `DataLoader`.

 4. Run the following script: